smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 ### Gradle Build

-To compile with the a release of SDL JavaSE, include the following line in your app's `build.gradle` file,
+To compile with a release of SDL JavaSE, include the following line in your app's `build.gradle` file,

 ```
 dependencies {